sophiebatten123/GinAmore/README.md

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
 - [WSC HTML Validator](https://validator.w3.org/)

-### Javascript: JShint
+### JavaScript: JSHint

-JavaScript code was tested regularly both manually and automatically through [JShint](https://jshint.com/) and the [DevTools](https://developer.chrome.com/docs/devtools/).
-DevTools allowed me to test responses using the console log function and jShint enabled me to ensure that my code was hitting the style guidelines.
-Upon the launch of my project JShint showed no errors or warnings with my code.
+JavaScript code was tested regularly both manually and automatically through [JSHint](https://jshint.com/) and the [DevTools](https://developer.chrome.com/docs/devtools/).
+DevTools allowed me to test responses using the console log function and JSHint enabled me to ensure that my code was hitting the style guidelines.
+Upon the launch of my project JSHint showed no errors or warnings with my code.

 ### Wave Testing: Accessibility